 While listening to the recordings, you can press:

 1 to rewind

 3 to fast forward

 # to skip

 Press *0 to leave feedback about your tour.

-The family friendly Skagit County Historical Museum is located at the top of the hill in La Conner.
-The museum does have printed version of the tour available as does the La Conner Visitor Information Center.
+The family-friendly Skagit County Historical Museum is located at the top of the hill in La Conner.
+The museum has a printed version of the tour available as does the La Conner Visitor Information Center.